 ††††††††† In the following articles, I will show many major languages which were invented by formulaic distortion and manipulation of the ancient language which Genesis 11:1 described as: "Now the whole world had one language".
 This was followed by Genesis 11:7, which instructed the religious leaders of the day: "Let us confuse their language so they can no longer speak to each other".
 That is exactly what happened, all over the world.
 The world has never seen a more scholarly project of such magnitude and impact as the language-invention and language-introduction projects, carried out with enormous energy, dedication, including even unbelievable brutality and almost without interruption during some four millennia, until very recently in Canada among its native population.
 The world will never see such a project again because the same would not be possible any more.
 In the following pages, I will show that our modern "science" of Indo-European linguistics, as taught in Universities, is solidly founded on the biblical command of Gen. 11:7, with a bit of academic substance thrown in.

-††††† ††††Now why would someone with formal training in forest and land
+someone with formal training in forest and land administration, surveying,

-forest ecology, botany etc. venture into fields as remote as linguistics,
+etc. venture into fields as remote as linguistics, Homeric studies, Irish

-Homeric studies, Irish Ogam inscription translation, pre-Christian religion
+Ogam inscription translation, pre-Christian religion and archaeology?
+Because

-made great contributions to the science, they chose to work on.
-Thomas Kuhn
+contributions to the science, they chose to work on.
+Thomas Kuhn in his book:

 Almost always the men who achieve these fundamental inventions of a new paradigm have either been very young or very new to the field whose paradigm they change. (p.
 90)